solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 changing, each token holder's proportion of total supply stays the same.

 Therefore, we can satisfy the fungibility requirement for tokens on proportional ownership.
-The token interface stays exactly the same, and we treat the concept of "token amount" as the "UI amount" to be displayed by frontends.
+The token interface stays exactly the same, operating on shares instead of tokens, and the concept of "token amount" is actually the "UI amount" to be displayed by frontends.

 Let's go through an example.
 Imagine we have an interest-bearing token mint with a total of 10,000 proportional shares, a 20% annual interest rate, and 1 share is currently